paytrail/documentation/content/banner/examples.md

 ---
-title: "Examples of Payment Method Banners"
+title: "Payment Method Banners Examples"
 draft: false
 weight: 3
 ---

-In this page you can find examples how to implement the banner for your shop.
-We provide a preview image and a hyperlink for fetching the image.
+Here are some examples of how to implement the banner on a website.
+There's a preview image and a hyperlink for retrieving the image.

 ***